Detroit Michigan Cannabis Dispensaries — Motor City Guide

 Midtown Detroit

 Serious third-wave coffee in Midtown.
 Single-origin, carefully sourced, beautifully made.
-The kind of place that takes the craft as seriously as you take yours.
 A fifteen-minute walk from the DIA.

 Great Lakes Coffee